 - Daily Health Check.
-All UVA Health employees, as well as Academic Division faculty, staff, and students in the School of Medicine, School of Nursing, and Health Sciences Library are required to complete a daily health check through HOOS Health Check before coming to any UVA Health facility.
 We continue to encourage all students, faculty, staff, and visitors to consider whether they have any symptoms of COVID-19 before coming to Grounds and to stay home if they are feeling ill.
+Before coming to any UVA Health facility, all UVA Health team members, including Academic Division faculty, staff, and students in the School of Medicine, School of Nursing, and Health Sciences Library, are required to complete a daily health check through HOOS Health Check .
 Any Academic Division employees who are entering the Medical Center space to work or provide services will still need to complete the HOOS Health Check in advance, in compliance with federal regulations.
 The HOOS Health Check app is available for free download in the Apple and Google Play stores.
 You may also complete the daily health check on the HOOS Health Check website.

 - Guidance for community members who have contracted COVID-19.
-All UVA community members who are in the Charlottesville region this semester will be required to follow University health and safety policies around masks, physical distancing, testing, gatherings, and other key behaviors, including those who have previously tested positive for COVID-19 or who have been vaccinated.
-There are many reasons for this approach, including:
+All UVA community members who are in the Charlottesville region are required to follow University health and safety policies, including those who have previously tested positive for COVID-19 or who have been vaccinated.

-Events and Gatherings: To reduce the risk of the potential spread of COVID-19, gatherings and events should be conducted virtually whenever possible.
-In-person events should be held outdoors if possible, and individuals should follow CDC guidelines for safe in-person gatherings and events.
+Events and Gatherings: To reduce the risk of the potential spread of COVID-19, in-person gatherings and events should be conducted outdoors if possible, and individuals should follow CDC guidelines for safe in-person gatherings and events.